tsealex/de-crast/Git-tutorial.md

 #### Step Six: pull requests
 That was easy right?
 I think we earned a little break from the command line.
-Head on back to the projects GitHub page.
+Head on back to the project's GitHub page.
 You should see your branch name highlighted above the repo's file explorer.
 If you are done with your branch, and you are ready for your changes to be incorporated into the master branch, go ahead and press the "compare and pull request" next to